 Firm Roots Academy holds Academic Advisory Meetings to provide youth with the opportunity to review their positive prosocial behaviors and address any challenges encountered during the program.
-These meetings offer a supportive platform for the youth to engage with their Probation Officer and other members of the program community.
+These bi-weekly meetings, held in addition to the multi-disciplinary meeting conducted incident to court, offer a supportive platform for the youth to engage with their Probation Officer and other members of the program community.
 Additionally, youth may reflect on their progress, while also addressing any areas for improvement.
 The meetings ensure a collaborative approach to rehabilitation, where youth can receive guidance, celebrate achievements, and make informed decisions regarding their journey within the program.
 Participants include IS2, IS1, Probation Officer, JIO mentor, ACOE Teacher, Credible Messenger, Guidance Clinic.